-Date: Special Education Student: \square YES □ NO Section 504 Eligible Student: ☐ YES □ NO Dear parent/guardian: Your student, student #: grade: has been suspended from school for days for the following reason(s): Such misconduct violates: Prior to imposing this short-term suspension, the following other forms of discipline were attempted: We have determined that, despite the other attempts at discipline, a short-term suspension is necessary You were notified of this potential discipline on . .
-In addition, your student was provided an initial hearing to hear their perspective on the alleged violation.
-Your student was provided the opportunity to contact you regarding an initial hearing about this matter.
-Your student chose \(\bigcup \) to \(\bigcup \) not to provide you with notice of that hearing.
-Student's initials: \(\bigcup{\text{op}}\) The short-term suspension will begin on and will include the following dates: The student will return to the regular classroom on .
-During the duration of the short-term suspension, your student will receive educational services as follows: Please be advised that during the suspension, your student should not be on any district property or at any district sponsored activity, or your student will be considered a trespasser.
-The school will contact the police and seek assistance in filing criminal trespass charges under RCW 9A.52.070-080.
-You have the right to an informal conference with the principal or designee regarding this short-term suspension.
-If you wish to schedule such a conference, please contact at 425-385-###.
-You also have the right to appeal this decision by following the appeal process instructions provided in this notice.
-School administrator: School: Address: Phone number: Parent/guardian: Date contacted: Student signature: Phone number: Copies: Original to parent/guardian; Copy kept at the school; and Copy sent electronically to deputy superintendent's office Adopted: July 2019
+pecial Education Student: ection 504 Eligible Student: Dear parent/guardian: - Your student, student #: grade: has been suspended from school for days for the follo wing reason(s): Such misconduct violates: Prior to imposing this short-term suspen nsion, the following other fo orms of discipline we ere attempted: We have determined that, despite the of because: short-term suspension on is necessary You were notified of this potential disc. ipline on In addition, your student was provided a Your student was provided the opportunity Your student chose 1 to / 1 not to pro nity to contact you regarding g an initial hearing al bout this matter.
+The short-term suspension will begin or n and will inclu ade the following dat es: The student will return to the regular clasuspension, your student will receive ec assroom on ducational services as follow During the duration ovs: of the short-term Please be advised that during the susper district sponsored activity, or your stud- police and seek assistance in filing crim ent will be considered a tres spasser.
+The school w vill contact the You have the right to an informal confesuspension.
+If you wish to schedule suc at 425-385-####. erence with the principal or or the a conference, please contains designee regarding that nis short-term You also have the right to appeal this in this notice. s decision by following the appeal process inst ructions provide School administrator: School 1: Address: Phone number: Parent/guardian: Date c ontacted: Student signature: Phone number: Adopted: July 2019 Copies: Original to pare Copy kept at the Copy sent electr erintendent's office